erikgrinaker/python-chrono/doc/usage.rst

    >>> chrono.Date("2009-07-23").format("$0year-$0month-$0day")
    '2009-07-23'

-For a full list of substitution variables, see the :class:`chrono.Formatter` documentation.
+For a full list of substitution variables, see the :class:`chrono.formatter.Formatter` documentation.

 Calendar information
 --------------------